openSUSE/trollolo/README.md

 The work flow goes as follows:

-Create an initial working directory for the burndown chart generation:
+Start the workflow by using the current directory as working directory and initialize it for the burndown chart generation:

+    trollolo burndown-init --board-id=MYBOARDID

+By default, trollolo uses the current directory as working directory, if you want to specify another directory as working directory, use the `--output` option as follows:

     trollolo burndown-init --board-id=MYBOARDID --output=WORKING_DIR